ArthurClemens/mithril-infinite/README.md

 Not included:

 * Special support for older mobile browsers: no touch layer, requestAnimationFrame, absolute positioning or speed/deceleration calculations.
-There is a number of scroll libraries that help with that: [ScrollJs](http://scrolljs.com), [ftcroller](https://github.com/ftlabs/ftscroller).
+For smooth programmatic scrolling a number of scroll libraries exist, for instance [ftcroller](https://github.com/ftlabs/ftscroller).

 ## Installation